Heřmanice (Liberec District)

 Heřmanice (Hermsdorf) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

 The original German name of the village was Hermannsdorff, meaning "Herman's village".
 It was gradually distorted into Hermsdorf.
 The Czech name was created by translation.

 Geography

 Heřmanice is located about 14 km north of Liberec, in a salient region of Frýdlant Hook on the border with Poland.
-The northern part of the municipal territory with the built-up area lies in the Frýdlant Hills.
+The northern part of the municipal territory with the built-up area lies in the Jizera Foothills.
 The southern part lies in the Jizera Mountains and includes the highest point of Heřmanice, the hill Lysý vrch at 643 m above sea level.
 The Oleška Stream flows through the municipality.

 History

 The first written mention of Heřmanice is from 1381.
 There is an even older mention in the Zittau annals, but the date of 1375 is only an estimate.
 Heřmanice was then part of the Frýdlant estate, owned by the Biberstein family until 1544.
 The Schwanitz family held the village from 1544 to 1668.
 In 1678, Heřmanice was again joined to the Frýdlant estate and was owned by the Clam-Gallas family.

 In 1900, a railway from Frýdlant to Zittau via Heřmanice was built.
 The railway was in service until 1976.

 In 1938, the municipality was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 After the World War II, the German population was expelled and the number of inhabitants dropped.

 In 1960, Heřmanice merged with the neighbouring municipality of Dětřichov.
 From 1986 to 1990, it was an administrative part of Frýdlant.
 Since 1 September 1990, it has been a separate municipality.

 The village was hit by floods in summer 2010.
 The whole infrastructure of the village was destroyed.
 Many houses were damaged, several houses were demolished.
 One woman died.